-- Mix the all the vegetables and the paste together.
-Pack into 2 mason jars.
+- Mix the all the vegetables and the paste together in a large bowl.

-- Allow to ferment in a cool location for up to 3 days.
-It is traditional to eat kimchi while it is still in the sparkling stages of fermentation.
+- Leave the kimchi to ferment in a cool location for up to 3 days.
+It is traditional to eat kimchi while it is still in the sparkling stages of fermentation (3-5 days.)

 - Place it in the refrigerator to stop fermentation.

-- Here’s my recipe for a kid-friendly kimchi that avoids all the stronger flavours, while keeping the delicious kimchi-ness.
+- If the raw garlic, onions and spices aren’t your thing, here’s my recipe for a kid-friendly kimchi.
+It avoids the stronger flavours, while keeping the delicious kimchi-ness.

 - If you can’t find napa cabbage then use savoy.
 You can also use a regular cannonball cabbage, but it won’t have the same texture or flavour.

-- You can find gochugaru in Korean grocery stores or online.
+- You can find gochugaru in Korean grocery stores or online (affiliate link.)

 Keywords: vegetarian, vegan, no shrimp, no fish, no shellfist, gluten free, paleo, keto, probiotic, spicy, salty, pungent